particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 | :--- | :--- | ---: |
 | JST-PH battery connector | [JST B2B-PH-K-S-LF-SN](https://www.digikey.com/product-detail/en/jst-sales-america-inc/B2B-PH-K-S-LF-SN/455-1704-ND/926611) | $0.17 |

-The Argon does not include a full PMIC (bq24195) and fuel gauge (MAX17043) like the Boron does.
-By including these features on your base board you can provide more full-featured operation on battery power than the Argon does.

 As of the first half of 2022, supply chain constraints are affecting the supply of PMICs and charge controllers.
 Because of this, we are not recommending a specific model to use with your board.

+The Argon uses a Torex XC6208A42 LiPo charge controller, however there is no need use this part and it will be difficult to obtain.

+The Boron uses a full PMIC (bq24195) and fuel gauge (MAX17043).
+By including these features on your base board you can provide more full-featured operation on battery power than the Argon does.

+### EN pin

+The Argon has the EN pin which can shut down the Torex XC9258 3.3V regulator to power down the 3.3V supply to the Argon nRF52840 MCU and the ESP32 Wi-Fi coprocessor.

+This feature does not exist on the P2, however you could add equivalent circuitry on your base board.
+This could either be a regulator with power control like the Argon, or an external load switch like the Boron (Torex XC8107).
+The specific load switch is not important, as long as it meets the requirements of the nRF52840 MCU.

 ### Pins A3, A4, and DAC (A6)

 Pins A3, A4, DAC/A6 do not exist on the P2 and are NC.

 You will need to use different pins if you are currently using these pins.
+There are a large number of additional pins (S0 - S6), however.

 ### SPI